 To celebrate the opening of Wyvern Court, the new 3 Flatlet extension to Cygnet Hospital Derby's Wyvern Unit, an open afternoon will be held on 2nd February 2015 between 12.00-5.00pm.
 Find out more>>

 Cygnet Hospital Derby provides high quality low secure and locked rehabilitation care based on the Recovery Model.
-Our integrated male care pathway includes Litchurch Ward, our low secure ward, the Wyvern Unit, our locked rehabilitation ward, and supported living.
+Our integrated male care pathway includes Litchurch Ward, our low secure ward, and the Wyvern Unit, our locked rehabilitation ward.
 Alvaston Ward, our specialist female personality disorder service, is one of the leading services of its kind in the East and West Midlands.

 The Therapy Service at Cygnet Hospital Derby comprises of a Senior Occupational Therapist, Basic Grade Occupational Therapist, Therapy Assistant, Male & Female Social Worker, in addition to the Lead Clinical Psychologist and Assistant Psychologist.

 We encourage people to adopt a healthy lifestyle and become independent as soon as they can.
 As well as their own en-suite bedroom, service users have access to external secure courtyards, and therapy and leisure facilities, including a fully equipped gym, art room, IT classroom and therapy kitchen, which contribute to a comprehensive package of care.
 Cygnet Hospital Derby is built to low secure specifications.